bradleyeckert/chad/README.md

 ## Status

 The "myapp" demo boots and runs in both `chad` and a Verilog simulator.
-An ISP utility loads the boot file into an FPGA, which boots from SPI flash and runs in the FPGA.
+An ISP utility loads the boot file into an FPGA with SPI flash chip attached.
+The FPGA boots and runs.
 You might call that "silicon proven".

 `chad` boots and runs an app from simulated flash memory.
 A minimal SoC (MCU) in Verilog demonstrates synthesis results and